 Are breaks available as an accommodation on the online, live remote-proctored LSAT and, if so, are test takers allowed to leave the camera view to use the restroom?

 Yes.
 Additional section breaks (in-between test sections) and stop-the-clock breaks are both available as accommodations on the LSAT.
 If breaks are approved as an accommodation (for any reason), they may be used to leave the camera view and go to the restroom.
-Note that scratch paper or other materials must remain on the desk and test takers are not permitted to work on the test during breaks.
+Scratch paper or other materials must remain on the desk and test takers are not permitted to work on the test during breaks.
 Upon return from a break, test takers should be prepared to show their photo ID and complete a full room scan again just like at the beginning of the test.

 I have been approved for accommodations that will make my test appointment much longer than the standard administration.
 Am I going to be able to take a break at some point during the test?